 • Thoroughly drain the potatoes and cauliflower in a colander and discard the rosemary sprig.
 For the potatoes, pat them dry with paper towels or a clean dish towel.
 For the cauliflower, you’ll need to squeeze out the excess water or it’ll be very watery.

-NOTE: See the “tips” section in the post for details on how to squeeze out the excess water.
+NOTE: See the “Tips” section in the post for details on how to squeeze out the excess water.

-• Return the vegetables to the saucepan or transfer them to a large bowl.
-Add in the softened vegan butter, lite coconut milk, nutritional yeast, along with salt and black pepper to taste.
-You can mash everything together using a handheld potato masher, but I use an immersion blender.
-Taste for seasonings, adding more salt as needed (I used about 1 teaspoon kosher salt).
+• Return the vegetables to the pan or transfer them to a large bowl.
+Add in the softened butter, plant milk, and nutritional yeast.
+Season with salt and pepper to taste.

-• Assemble the Shepherd’s Pie.
+• Assemble.
 Preheat the oven to 375°F/190°C. If your skillet is ovenproof and has enough space, leave the Lentil Filling in there.
 If not, transfer it to a large (3 quart/3 liter) baking dish.
-Smooth the Lentil Filling out.
-Then, spoon and carefully spread out the Mashed Potato Topping on top, covering the whole surface.
-For more flavor, drizzle the top with extra virgin olive oil and some extra pinches of salt, pepper, and fresh thyme leaves.

-• Bake for 20 minutes, or until the lentil filling starts to bubble up.
-Remove from the oven and turn on your oven’s broiler.
 Place the pan under the broiler for a few minutes until the crust is golden brown.
 To finish, drizzle with more olive oil and garnish with fresh parsley, if desired.

 • Note: if you want the pie to solidify more, allow it to rest for at least 20 minutes in the pan.

-Store any leftovers in an airtight container in the fridge for up to 4 days.
+Store any leftovers in an airtight container in the fridge for up to 4 days (or freeze up to 3 months).

 Notes

-*** To keep this dish soy-free, omit the tamari and just add a bit more salt to taste.
+3. To keep this dish soy-free, omit the tamari and just add a bit more salt to taste.

-Tip: If using golden potatoes instead of Russets, do NOT use an immersion blender – the potatoes will get gummy.
+6. If using golden potatoes instead of Russets, do NOT use an immersion blender – the potatoes will get gummy.
 Use a potato masher or ricer instead.

-Calories: 360kcal | Carbohydrates: 49g | Protein: 15g | Fat: 12g | Saturated Fat: 2g | Polyunsaturated Fat: 4g | Monounsaturated Fat: 5g | Trans Fat: 1g | Sodium: 1432mg | Potassium: 1040mg | Fiber: 15g | Sugar: 7g | Vitamin A: 842IU | Vitamin C: 41mg | Calcium: 79mg | Iron: 5mg
+Calories: 375.5kcal | Carbohydrates: 49g | Protein: 15g | Fat: 13.7g | Saturated Fat: 2g | Polyunsaturated Fat: 4g | Monounsaturated Fat: 5g | Trans Fat: 1g | Sodium: 1232mg | Potassium: 1040mg | Fiber: 15g | Sugar: 7g | Vitamin A: 842IU | Vitamin C: 41mg | Calcium: 79mg | Iron: 5mg

 Leave a Comment & Rating